econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

    </td><td>

-   A [CloudFormation service role] with [PowerUserAccess] and the below [inline policy] particular to the indexer.
+   A [CloudFormation service role] with [PowerUserAccess] plus the below [inline policy] particular to the indexer.

    </td></tr></table><details><summary>Policy</summary>